projectcontour/contour/design/gateway-apis-implementation.md

 ## Goals
-- Define a data model and implementation for Contour's Gateway API support, covering the v1alpha1 version of the Gateway API.
+- Define a data model and implementation for Contour's Gateway API support, covering Gateway API [v0.2.0][https://github.com/kubernetes-sigs/gateway-api/releases/tag/v0.2.0].
-- Layer 7 support only, which means HTTPRoutes, TLSRoutes only.
+- Layer 7 support only, which means Contour is only responsible for reconciling HTTPRoute and TLSRoute types.
+It is expected that Contour will need to watch other objects, i.e. Gateway, to properaly surface HTTPRoute/TLSRoute status.

 ## Non Goals
 - No TCPRoute or UDPRoute support, that is, no support for arbitrary TCP/UDP forwarding.
+- Manage infrastructure-level Gateway API resources, i.e. Gateway.

 ## High-Level Design